 15. What is the maximum credit load the

 The Graduate School allows registration for up to 18 credits.
 However, most offices providing tuition benefits will not pay for more than 14 credits.
 Students should check with the office providing the tuition benefit to determine the number of credits that will be covered.

-master’s Final Exam, doctoral Preliminary Oral Exam or doctoral Final
+my master’s Final Exam, doctoral Preliminary Oral Exam or doctoral Final

 Exam once the committee has been approved?